-WHEN MARKETS—AND INTEREST RATES—TUMBLED this spring as a result of the pandemic, many investors focused immediately on their portfolios.
+WHEN MARKETS—AND INTEREST RATES—TUMBLED in March 2020 as a result of the pandemic, many investors focused immediately on their portfolios.

 But reviewing and rebalancing your portfolio isn’t the only action you might consider taking now.
-Volatility and low rates can provide opportunities for more tax-efficient giving, saving for retirement and meeting other important financial goals, says Mitchell Drossman, national director of wealth planning strategies for Bank of America’s Chief Investment Office.
+Volatility and low rates can provide opportunities for more tax-efficient giving, saving for retirement and meeting other important financial goals, says Mitchell Drossman, national director of wealth planning strategies for the Chief Investment Office, Merrill and Bank of America Private Bank.
 After all, “when markets rebound, you want the value of your assets to rise in the most tax-efficient way and in the most efficient location,” he adds.

 Below, Drossman and Kevin Hindman, managing director, Retirement & Personal Wealth Solutions at Bank of America, highlight five strategies that can potentially minimize taxes in volatile, low-rate environments.
 Discuss them with your tax professional and financial advisor to see whether they might make sense for you.

 "When markets rebound, you want the value of your assets to rise in the most tax-efficient way and in the most efficient location."

 Consider a Roth conversion.
 Now could be a favorable time to move some assets out of a traditional IRA into a Roth IRA, Drossman notes.
 Though the assets are generally subject to federal (and generally state) income tax when you convert from a traditional to a Roth IRA, because the value of the assets may have dropped, “the amount of income to be recognized may be lower.”
 This may not only mean lower taxes but it may also keep you in a lower tax bracket.